AnYpku/usercode/WGammaAnalysis/README.txt

 Hovewer in practical purposes it's frequently needed to run only some parts of analysis or run Selection in debugMode or look at the WMt rather than phoPt yields etc.

 The FullChain runs the analysis in the following order:
-2.1) with class WGammaSelection (in Selection directory)
+2.1) with class Selection (in Selection directory)
-     Preliminary Selection (can be excluded with anPars.noPreSelection=1) Extra Selection (anPars.noExtraSelection)
-2.2) with class TTemplates (in DDBkgTemplateMethod directory)
-     Data Driven Background Estimation (jets to gamma only) (anPars.noDDBkgComputation) 2.3) with class PrepareYields
+     Preliminary Selection (can be skipped with anPars.noPreSelection=1) Extra Selection (can be skipped with anPars.noExtraSelection) 2.2) with class TTemplates (in DDBkgTemplateMethod directory) Data Driven Background Estimation (jets to gamma only) (can be skipped with anPars.noDDBkgComputation) 2.3) with class PrepareYields
      Prepare Yields (anPars.noPrepareYields)
 2.4) with class CalcAccAndEff (AcceptanceAndEfficiency directory)
-     Calculation of efficiency and acceptance (anPars.noCalcAccAndEff) 2.5) with class CalcCrossSection (CrossSection directory)
+     Calculation of efficiency and acceptance (can be skipped with anPars.noCalcAccAndEff) 2.5) with class CalcCrossSection (CrossSection directory)
      Calculation of CrossSection
      Unfolding constants are computed on the fly in CalcCrossSection